DEER: Descriptive Knowledge Graph for Explaining Entity Relationships: Descriptive Knowledge Graph for Explaining Entity Relationships

 There are other requirements to ensure a good relation description, e.g., the sentence is coherent, grammatical, of reasonable length.
 Compared to the above ones, these requirements are general requirements for any sentence, but not specific to our problem; therefore, we put less emphasis on them.

-To acquire relation descriptions that satisfy the above requirements, we propose a novel two-step approach: first extracting relation descriptions from a corpus in a self-supervised manner (Section \ref{sec:extraction}), and then generating relation descriptions for interesting entity pairs whose relation descriptions are not extracted in the previous step (Section \ref{sec:generation}).
+To acquire relation descriptions that satisfy the above requirements, we propose a novel two-step approach: first extracting relation descriptions from a corpus with the analysis of dependency patterns (Section \ref{sec:extraction}), and then generating relation descriptions for interesting entity pairs whose relation descriptions are not extracted in the previous step (Section \ref{sec:generation}).